VIDEO GAME COMMISSION

-However, for those wanting to pay the commissioning fee via revenue share, I do offer a discount of up to a maximum of 20% equal to the percentage of revenue share you would like to offer
+However, for those wanting to pay the commissioning fee via revenue share, I do offer a discount of up to a maximum of 20% at a ratio of 2:1 (discount : revenue share)

-E.g. I will add a 20% discount for 20% of revenue share
+E.g. I will add a 20% discount for 10% of gross revenue share

 Do I have to credit you as a composer in my game's credits list?